Solarisbank/identhub-android/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-First you need to create an identification session via the Solarisbank API.
+First you need to create an identification session via the Solaris API.
 The session will contain a URL that can be passed to the IdentHub SDK to create a new session.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {